AmarDange/Brain-Refreshment-Game/README.md

 I would like to thank:
 * My mentor Brian Macharia, for all the encouragement, advices, help and expertise.
 * My colleagues from the Code Institute who help to test my code and gave me some wonderful feedback.
+* My fellow Code Institute students from whom I got the project idea.
+* Code Institute tutor support who helped me with different issues while doing the project.
+* My Wife for her support in debugging and Readme.